ckevinhill/ckhill-blog/content/posts/airflow-on-kubernetes.md

 You can also open a terminal shell to scheduler or work nodes which can be helpful to access logs or confirm system settings and pod environmental variables or other diagnostics:
 `kubectl exec -it airflow-scheduler-6df66b4fb8-p94tb -c airflow-scheduler -n airflow -- /bin/bash`

-> Since each pod is running a git-sync side car container you have to specify the container you want to port-forward to using the -c <container name> option.
+> Since each pod is running a git-sync side car container you have to specify the container you want to terminal into using the -c <container name> option.
 If you are not sure what container names are within a pod you can use the 'kubectl describe pod <pod-name> -n <namespace>` to view details including container names.

 There are two test DAGs in the [https://github.com/ckevinhill/airflow-kubernetes-example-dags](https://github.com/ckevinhill/airflow-kubernetes-example-dags) repository to confirm that local and Kubernetes operators are working correctly.